windht/watcher/README.md

 ## Installation

-If you want to install Xplorer on your system, you can download the installer for your operating system [on the release page](https://github.com/windht/watcher/releases).
+If you want to install Watcher on your system, you can download the installer for your operating system [on the release page](https://github.com/windht/watcher/releases).
 Please note that the current version is not stable yet, and you may encounter various bugs.

 ## Tech Stack